About Dr MacIntyreApril 2026 · By Dr Ross MacIntyre MD FRANZCO

 • Revision or secondary IOL procedures

-For these patients, a surgeon who has trained in a subspecialty environment — and seen hundreds of such cases — brings a depth of experience and technical capacity that differs meaningfully from a general practitioner in ophthalmology.
+For these patients, a surgeon who has trained in a subspecialty environment, having seen hundreds of such cases, brings a depth of experience and technical capacity that differs meaningfully from a general practitioner in ophthalmology.

 Subspecialty Training and Premium IOLs